matthias-reis/aithir.de/_content/storylines/the-bond.md

 arriving was a change for good for the surprisingly impatient diplomat.

-He was not the mission lead, but in the council and so he had enough to do and enough to think.
-During the two days of impatience.
+He was not the mission lead, but in the council and so he had enough to do and enough to think during the two days of impatience.
 As soon as the ship reached the orbit of Rana 3, Martin's mood immediately changed.
-Hiw work mode switched from stand-by to alertness.
+His work mode switched from stand-by to alertness.
 He noticed that on the whole ship.
 Everyone woke up from inactivity as if they were kept in sleep chambers all the time like they did in old sci-fi stories.
 Besides the rumors that spread in the canteen and the bar, also several work protocols seemed to autostart.
-The plans were detailed end everyone on the ship including him and his team knew what to do.
+The plans were detailed and so everyone on the ship including him and his team knew what to do.

 Probes were prepared.
 Camouflage surveillance drones were sent to the ground.
 Translator systems were set up for learning mode.
 Science Teams started to make